Skip to Content

 What are some key logistics considerations for B2B cross-border shipments?

-Among the logistics considerations for B2B cross-border shipments are customs compliance, taxes and tariffs, shipping carriers, inventory management, warehousing, risk management, and managing customer returns.
+Among the logistics considerations for B2B cross-border shipments are factors like customs compliance, taxes and tariffs, shipping carriers, inventory management, warehousing, risk management, and managing customer returns.

 What technologies can I use to streamline B2B cross-border operations?

-Many emergent technologies can streamline B2B cross-border operations, including enterprise resource planning (ERP) systems, supply chain management (SCM) software, customer relationship management (CRM) software, and flexible ecommerce platforms that support international currencies.
+Many emerging technologies can streamline B2B cross-border operations, including enterprise resource planning (ERP) systems, supply chain management (SCM) software, customer relationship management (CRM) software, and flexible ecommerce platforms that support international currencies.

 RM